vduseev/raquel/README.md

 Short answer: by locking the row and using the `claimed` status.

-In PostgreSQL, we use the `SELECT FOR UPDATE SKIP LOCKED` statement is used.
+In PostgreSQL, the `SELECT FOR UPDATE SKIP LOCKED` statement is used when selecting the job.
+This statement locks the row for the duration of the transaction and allows other workers to see that the row is locked.
 In other databases that support this (such as Oracle, MySQL) a similar approach is used.

 In extremely simple databases, such as SQLite, the fact that the whole database is locked during a write operation guarantees that no other worker